My blog this week is specifically for the ladies, and we are going to look at the phenomena that is Premenstrual Syndrome (PMS).

-Sugar cravings are usually a sign we need more magnesium, so take a good magnesium supplement – I have written whole blog on this a few weeks ago.
+Sugar cravings are usually a sign we need more magnesium, so take a good magnesium supplement.
+I wrote an article on this a few weeks ago.
 It’s also great for cramps and water retention.

 You can also take chromium 150 mcg daily.
 Chromium works by aiding the action of insulin in the body.

 We all remember that teacher at school who dismissed our claims that we could not do PE as we were on our periods – well, she was right to do that!